data-integrations/database-delta-plugins/mysql-delta-plugins/docs/mysql-cdcSource.md

 mysql> FLUSH PRIVILEGES;
 ```

+If using a hosted option such as Amazon RDS or Amazon Aurora that do not allow a global read lock, table-level locks are
+used to create the consistent snapshot.
+In this case, you need to also grant LOCK_TABLES permissions to the user that
+you create.

 Setting up JDBC Driver
 -----------
 If it is not already installed, instructions for installing the MySQL JDBC driver can be found on the Hub.
+The MySQL
+JDBC driver installed should be version 8 or above.

 Plugin Properties
 -----------